withhaibun/haibun/README.md

 You can also scaffold Haibun into an existing project using `npm @haibun/core scaffold`.
-This will add the core library, Typescript and Jest support (if missing), steppers, a library, and tests.
+This will add the core library, Typescript and Jest support (if missing), steppers, a placeholder library, and tests.
 It won't overwrite existing files.
 It presumes an src folder for source files.

 ## gwta statements